Embontooth/Embontooth/README.md

 ---

-## 🛡 Cybersecurity Projects
+## Cybersecurity Projects

 - **Phishing Email Detection System** → Built with **Splunk, Wireshark, Nmap & Python**
 - **DNS Enumeration Tool** → Scripted with `dns.resolver` to extract DNS records (A, AAAA, MX, TXT, SOA)
 - **PDF Password Cracker** → Brute-force/wordlist-based PDF password recovery tool using `pikepdf`, multithreading, and tqdm
 - **PDF Encryptor** → Python tool to encrypt PDF files with a password using `PyPDF2`
-- Just Look through my repos.
+- Take a look through my repos.
 There are more cybersec ones than development ones now *(More experiments ongoing — check pinned repos for updates.)*

 ---